bhubie/talks/making-impossible-states-impossible/slides/slides.md

 ```

 <!--
-Now that we got that written - lets implement the calls to for actaully Testing the LPR.
+Now that we got that written - lets implement the calls to for actaully geting the text from the Image.

-- [click] we have some more properties on the view model related to the LPR test.
+- [click] we have some more properties on the view model related to the OCR testing.
-- [click] we are exposing a new method for executing the LPR test
+- [click] we are exposing a new method for executing the Getting the text from the image.
 - [click] In it are are setting loading and results when we get them
 - [click] then setting some more flags if we get an error.